 A graveside service will be held at 10:00 AM Monday, February 17, 2020 at Parklawn Memorial Park with Fr.
 Carl Zdancewicz O.F.M.
 Conv. officiating.
 The family will receive friends from 4:00 to 6:00 PM Sunday, February 16, 2020 at Hayworth-Miller Silas Creek Chapel.
 The family wants to thank Trellis Supportive Care of Winston-Salem for their wonderful care and assistance.
 We would also like to thank the ladies from Home Loving Healthcare for their help.
 Memorials may be made to Trellis Supportive Care, 101 Hospice Lane, Winston-Salem, NC 27103.
 Online condolences may be made at www.hayworth-miller.com .

-To send flowers to John "Jack" Joseph Gillespie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John "Jack" Joseph Gillespie, please visit our floral store.